Paolo Macchiarini: Fallout for Karolinska Institute

 The secretary of the Nobel Committee for Physiology or Medicine, Urban Lendahl, resigned in February 2016, owing to his involvement in recruiting Macchiarini to Karolinska Institutet in 2010.
-Shortly afterwards the vice chancellor, Anders Hamsten, who in 2015 had cleared Macchiarini of scientific misconduct, also resigned.
+Shortly afterwards the vice chancellor of KI, Anders Hamsten, who in 2015 had cleared Macchiarini of scientific misconduct, also resigned.

-In August 2016, a committee led by Kjell Asplund that had been called into being in February to investigate the three operations that Macchiarini had performed at the Karolinska University Hospital issued its report, identifying several ethical shortcomings by the hospital and Macchiarini; it also noted the pressure put on the hospital by the institute with regard to Macchiarini's hospital appointment and translational research.
+In August 2016, a committee led by Kjell Asplund that had been called into being in February to investigate the three operations that Macchiarini had performed at the Karolinska University Hospital issued its report, identifying several ethical shortcomings by the hospital and Macchiarini; it also noted the pressure which the institute put on the hospital with regard to Macchiarini's hospital appointment and translational research.

-Another report was issued in early September that examined the behavior of the institute; it was authored by a committee led by Sten Heckscher.
+Another report issued in early September examined the behavior of the institute; it was authored by a committee led by Sten Heckscher.
 The report found that the institute had conducted almost no diligence in hiring Macchiarini nor in overseeing his work, nor in considering his performance in reviewing his contracts; the committee found that people higher up in management had interfered in the processes.

 On 5 September 2016, the Swedish government moved to dismiss the entire board of the Institute.
 Shortly afterwards Harriet Wallberg and Anders Hamsten were removed from the judging panel that is responsible for annually choosing the Nobel Prize for Medicine, selection of which is additionally overseen by Karolinska Institutet.